opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 Use this to separate transit patterns into groups.
 Each group will be given a priority when compared with other groups.
 Hence, two paths with a different set of groups will BOTH be returned unless the cost is worse then the relaxation specified in the `relaxTransitPriorityGroup` parameter.
-Only available in TransmodelAPI for now.
+This is only available in the TransmodelAPI for now.

 THIS IS STILL AN EXPERIMENTAL FEATURE - IT MAY CHANGE WITHOUT ANY NOTICE!